GSA/search-gov/README.markdown

 1. Make sure all your code gets touched by a test, at least:

         open coverage/rcov/index.html

+1. Run assets:precompile before pushing to origin if you modified one or more assets.
+Verify your generated assets in the public/assets directory.
+Always clean your public/assets directory after running assets:precompile.
+You will not see changes to your code in app/assets if the same asset exists in public/assets.

+        rake assets:precompile

 1. Push code up to the origin.
 Before you do this, remember that you are committing to the master branch, and future production deployments will ideally be grabbing everything from this branch.
 For this reason, you'll only want to push to origin/master code that is pretty much ready for production deployment, or could be ready fairly soon, say after a day or two of iterating on feedback.
 One good rule of thumb is the "Washington Post" test, as it's a scenario that is raised fairly often.
 Before pushing to origin, ask yourself, "If this work I've just done somehow finds its way into a Washington Post article with a screenshot, will everyone be OK with that?".
 If so, then....